Rainault/qfg1-randomizer/README.md

 If you have questions, find a bug, or just want to chat with a bunch of fellow QFG nerds, join the [QFG Speedrunners Discord](https://discord.gg/ybXNsKJd).
 We'd love to have you!

+And if you enjoy the randomizer and would like to buy me a metaphorical coffee to say thanks, you can do so [here](https://ko-fi.com/rainault).

 # Antivirus/Malware Note
 I've received reports that some antivirus/malware programs are reporting the randomizer application as a trojan.
 (I guess modding a game by dumping a bunch of extra files into a folder does look suspiciously like a trojan.)
 I am currently working on resolving this problem in a more permanent fashion, but you may need to tell your antivirus/malware program to allow the randomizer to run.
 Sorry for the inconvenience!